anonymousctof/CtoF-ConUCB-for-Reviewing/README.md

 3. Dependences: environment.yml

-4. And the use case study and cluster evaluation are in `explore/` folder.
+4. And the use case study, cluster evaluation and semantic quality of generated key-terms are in `explore/` folder.